Common Drug and Alcohol Jobs Interview Questions and Knock Out Answers

 Sample Answer: I have spent the past 10 years working in the substance abuse field with several different drug and alcohol rehabs.
 My first position was as a tech as I worked on my substance abuse counselor degree and certifications and I have held several more rewarding positions, with increasing responsibilities, since.
 My most recent position was a Certified Peer Support Specialist with a local rehab and I am now looking to become a substance abuse counselor since completing my studies and internships.

 2. “What is your greatest strength?”
-This sounds like a great opportunity for you to toot your own horn, and it is, but it needs to be in a way that ties back to the position that you are drug and alcohol jobsapplying for.
+This sounds like a great opportunity for you to toot your own horn, and it is, but it needs to be in a way that ties back to the position that you are applying for.
 The key is that all of these answers to these questions do and that is why you should put some thought into this beforehand.
 Consider and strength (and weakness) that you can point to that will make you the strongest candidate for the position.

 Sample Answer: I have excellent time management skills and am simply incapable of missing a deadline if it is within my power.
 When I am working on any sort of project, I don’t just hit deadlines, I complete things well ahead of schedule.